ethereum-optimism/circleci-utils/README.md

 1. **Always test dev versions** before promoting to production
 2. **Use descriptive branch names** - they become part of the dev version identifier
+3. **Use dry-run mode first** - Run `./publish-prod.sh --dry-run` to verify what will happen before actual promotion
+4. **Review the diff** - The script shows changes between production and dev; review them carefully before confirming
+   - The script will automatically exit if no changes are detected
-3. **Promote from main** - Ensure your changes are merged to main before promoting
+5. **Promote from main** - Ensure your changes are merged to main before promoting
-4. **Tag the repository** - Keep repository tags in sync with orb versions for traceability
+6. **Tag the repository** - Keep repository tags in sync with orb versions for traceability
-5. **Document breaking changes** - If your changes break existing functionality, communicate this to users
+7. **Document breaking changes** - If your changes break existing functionality, communicate this to users
-6. **Plan ahead for production releases** - If you're not a GitHub org owner, coordinate with #eng-oncall in Slack before you need to publish
+8. **Plan ahead for production releases** - If you're not a GitHub org owner, coordinate with #eng-oncall in Slack before you need to publish
-7. **Test thoroughly** - Since only owners can publish production, make sure your dev version is thoroughly tested to avoid multiple release cycles
+9. **Test thoroughly** - Since only owners can publish production, make sure your dev version is thoroughly tested to avoid multiple release cycles

 ## Troubleshooting